Keanu Reeves: In the media

 While filming Bill & Ted Face the Music in July 2019, Reeves and other cast members came across a house with a banner reading "You're Breathtaking" and "Mini Keanu", two memes that had come out of Reeves's appearance at the Electronic Entertainment Expo 2019 for the game Cyberpunk 2077.
 Reeves took time to sign the banner, and talk to the family.
 Business Insider reported that the actor's fans were quick to praise him in response to the incident, calling him "good guy Keanu" and lauding him as "the best human on the planet".

-In August 2022, Reeves went viral for attending a fan's wedding in Northamptonshire, United Kingdom.
-James and Nikki Roadnight saw Reeves at a bar at Fawsley Hall Hotel shortly before their marriage ceremony and started to chat with him, with Reeves congratulating the couple on their marriage.
-Later, after James had secretly asked Reeves to meet Nikki during the wedding, he turned up during the ceremony.
-Nikki described Reeves as "a genuinely kind guy" and "relaxed and down to earth" during the wedding, and he participated in a photoshoot with the family.
-Another interaction between Reeves at an October 2023 Dogstar concert in Houston gained media attention.
-A young fan named Elijah approached Reeves before they started their show, asking if Reeves would play catch with him.
-Reeves obliged, with a game ensuing between the two.
-Calling the game "the top moment" of his life, the boy stated his intent to keep the football "forever and ever".
-Oliver Browning of The Independent called the interaction "a wholesome moment" for Reeves.

 Reeves appeared on Forbes annual Celebrity 100 list in 2001 and 2002, at number 36 and 49, respectively.
 In 2005, Reeves received a star on the Hollywood Walk of Fame for his contributions to the motion picture industry.
 In 2016, The Hollywood Reporter calculated that Reeves had earned $250 million for The Matrix franchise, making him one of the highest-paid actors.
 In 2020, The New York Times ranked him at number four on its list of the 25 Greatest Actors of the 21st Century.